xiachengfan/scenarios/kubernetes/lab-kubernetes-port-forward-command/step2.md

-# Forwarding multiple local ports to a pod
+# Forwarding Multiple Local Ports to a Pod

 In this step, you will learn how to forward multiple local ports to a pod.